Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Carroll said a helmet-to-helmet hit by Pittsburgh’s Bud Dupree on Wilson in the fourth quarter will be among the plays the Seahawks will ask the NFL to review this week.

-Dupree did not get penalized on the play, which was the same one that the Seahawks then asked for a review of pass interference, winning the challenge and getting a first down at the Steelers 35.

-Carroll said he was told that none of the officials saw the hit.
+Dupree was not penalized on the play, though he still could get a fine from the NFL.
+Carroll, who won a challenge on the play granting a pass interference call in the Seahawks’ favor, said he was told that none of the officials saw the hit.

 “I brought it up during the challenge and nobody saw it,’’ Carroll said.
 “Their eyes went downfield I guess.
 They missed it.’’

-While no flag was thrown, Dupree could still get a fine from the NFL

-That was one of two harrowing plays for Wilson in the fourth quarter.
-Another came a little later when he slid and his foot hit awkwardly in the turf.
+That was one of two harrowing plays for Wilson in the fourth quarter, the other on a slide, when his foot hit awkwardly in the turf.

 “That was a pretty funky slide,’’ Carroll said.
 “He just dug in with his knee too much and kind of a little bit too much gravity hitting instead of getting low and flat.
 He cleaned it up the next time.’’